null

 10 minute read

 Console launches are very special events, and Nintendo console launches for many are particularly so.
 With the launch of the Nintendo Switch on the horizon, I’ve decided to tell my stories of Nintendo console launches past, and why those systems are special to me.
+This is my Nintendo 64 story.
+(Originally posted in 2017)

 A Nintendo 64 Story…

-I was only 15 when the N64 officially launched, so I still wasn't in a position to go out and get my own.
-I still had to rely on my parents, and while I don't remember specifically why I felt this way, I didn't think it was going to happen.
+I was only 15 when the N64 officially launched, so I wasn't in a position to go out and get my own.
+I still had to rely on my parents, and while I don't remember specifically why I felt this way, I didn't think getting one on launch day was going to happen.
 I was sure I was going to have to wait until Christmas to get a Nintendo 64 to call my own.
 It was probably because they had just gotten me a Virtual Boy last year, and money was typically tight around our house.
 Either way, this was no small disappointment, but I was old enough to understand that I couldn't always get everything I wanted.
 I wasn't happy about it, but I was prepared to wait patiently for the holiday season.
 Still, watching that launch day come and go without a Super Mario 64 to call my own was going to be tough.

 Having followed the news surrounding the N64 pretty closely, I had the release date of Sunday, September 29th basically tattooed inside my eyelids, but it turned out that Thursday, September 26th was the date I should have been paying attention to.
 I remember coming home from school that day alone because my sister had soccer practice.
 I walked into the kitchen and saw my mom standing at the counter doing something or other, and I didn't notice anything out of the ordinary.
 She turned around and asked me how I was doing, and then it hit me, she was wearing a Super Mario 64 t-shirt.
 It took a minute for my brain to register exactly what I was seeing.
 Why was she wearing that shirt?
 Where did she get it?
 Was I getting a Nintendo 64 this weekend?
 I immediately asked her what the heck was going on and she told me she got the shirt when she preordered the Nintendo 64.
 She decided to put it on to surprise me when I got home from school because she had gotten a phone call earlier that day telling her she could come pick up her system, which is what we were going to do as soon as I put down my backpack and got my butt in the car.

-After giving her the biggest hug in the universe, I did exactly what I was told and got my butt in the car, and let me tell you, that ride to our local Toys R Us felt like we were driving from my house in New Jersey to Alaska.
+After giving her the biggest hug in the universe, I did exactly what I was told and got my butt in the car, and let me tell you, that ride to our local Toys R Us felt like we were driving from New Jersey to Alaska.
 When we finally arrived, we wasted no time.
 We went right to the pickup booth (remember those?) and got the console, a copy of Super Mario 64, and were on our way.
 I didn't even ask to look around the store at other games.
 I didn't ask for anything.
 I clutched that box like my life depended on it, thanked my Mom a few thousand more times, and walked back out to the car the happiest kid on Earth.
 I read that Super Mario 64 instruction manual the whole ride home, positively giddy with excitement.
 I couldn't believe it was actually mine, and that I was going to finally play Super Mario 64 with my own 2 hands.

-I said earlier that in my opinion games from this era haven't aged particularly well, and I still say that holds true, but nothing can take away the pure sense of wonder I felt when I turned that thing on and heard "It's a-me, Mario!" blasting out of my speakers.
+I said earlier that in my opinion, games from this era haven't aged particularly well, and I still say that holds true.
+But nothing can take away the pure sense of wonder I felt when I turned that thing on and heard "It's a-me, Mario!" blasting out of my speakers.
 Princess Toadstool read me a letter.
 Mario could walk absolutely anywhere.
-Lakitu provided me with camera control.
+Lakitu provided me with camera controls.
 But most striking of all, for the first time ever there wasn't background music, there were just birds chirping in the distance, the faint sound of running water, and Mario's footsteps.
 I don't think realism is the word I'm looking for because Super Mario 64 is anything but realistic, but Mario's world felt so much more tangible than it ever had before.
 It was a transformative experience to play a game like this for the first time.
 I had messed with other 3D games on other platforms briefly, but nothing had compared to this.
 This was the future, and it was in my living room.
 I was in heaven.

 What's your Nintendo 64 story?